pturczyk/pturczyk.github.io/index.md

 [](#privacy)
 ### Privacy

-No information about your usage of this site and/or slack application is shared with anyone else.
-This site/slack application doesn't intentionally collect personally identifiable information of any kind.
+No information about your usage of this site and/or Slack application is shared with anyone else.
+This site/lack application doesn't intentionally collect personally identifiable information of any kind.
 The only information that is collected are technical information related to the sent Magic 8-Ball request and retained up to 7 days for troubleshooting purposes.

 [](#support)
 ### Support